-Resin Colour Separation Technique in Petri
+Resin Colour Separation (Lightning) Technique in Petri

 Claire Holoway from House of the White Rabbit has kindly written another blog that explains another of her amazing petri techniques.
 These cabochons are made with 1:1 epoxy resin and alcohol inks.
 They are just truly stunning!